rivas-lab/biomarkers/cascade/README.md

 - `2_cascade_array.hits.ipynb`: aggregate the meta-analysis results for the array, apply p-value thresholding, and annotate the variants.
 - `3_cascade_array.hits.plots.ipynb`: generate cascade plots for the protein-truncating variants and protein-altering variants on genotyping array
 - `4_cascade_imp.hits.ipynb`: aggegate the meta-analysis results for the imputed dataset and apply p-value thresholding
-- `5_cascade_imp.hits.plots.ipynb`: generate cascade plots for the imputed dataset.
+- `5_cascade_imp.hits.plots.ipynb`: generate cascade plots for the non-coding variants.

+In `5_cascade_imp.hits.plots.ipynb`, we plot the non-coding portion of the array variants *and* the (filtered) imputed dataset.

 ## Methods